-This stunning setting is luxuriated through unfussy details such as floating brass bedside light fixtures and sculptural ceiling light features, allowing the grandeur of the mountains to be centre stage.
-Modern granite fireplaces in every room at Four Seasons Resort Whistler mean guests can cosy-up fireside long after the sun goes down.
+This stunning setting luxuriates through unfussy details such as floating brass bedside light fixtures and sculptural ceiling light features, allowing the grandeur of the mountains to be center stage.
+Modern granite fireplaces in every room at Four Seasons Resort Whistler mean guests can cozy up fireside long after the sun goes down.

 In contrast, the Fairmont Chateau Whistler has been concentrating on renovating its Suites, with the installation of fireplaces (perfect for those cozy winter months), modern spa bathrooms with soaker tub, and updated modern alpine decor, plus a generous built-in wet bar in the larger suites.

 The rooms at the Fairmont Chateau Whistler are less impressive.
-Most have decent sized windows but few are floor to ceiling.
-The majority of rooms do not have balconies which is a real disadvantage.
-After all, there is nothing like swinging open your balcony doors to take in the summer air, or stepping out barefoot onto a balcony covered in snow, as the flakes are falling, only to return immediately to the warmth of your room so you can cosy up at your own private fireplace.
+Most have decent-sized windows, but few are floor-to-ceiling.
+The majority of rooms do not have balconies, which is a real disadvantage.
+After all, there is nothing like swinging open your balcony doors to take in the summer air or stepping out barefoot onto a balcony covered in snow as the flakes are falling, only to return immediately to the warmth of your room so you can cozy up at your own private fireplace.

 You can do this at the Four Seasons, whichever room you choose, but at the Fairmont Chateau, rooms are more generic mid-range 5 Star, and although very pleasant, they are not special in the same way.
-There is no balcony in most of the rooms and the ones with a balcony only offer Romeo and Juliette style, so you can’t step out or sit out.
-Only the suites offer fireplaces in the rooms and the size of the base room is 37m2 compared to the base “Premier Room” at the Four Seasons which is 53.8 (m2) 580 (sq.ft.).
-This lowest category room at the Four Seasons also features both a fireplace and a balcony.
+There is no balcony in most of the rooms, and the ones with a balcony only offer Romeo and Juliette style, so you can’t step out or sit out.
+Only the suites offer fireplaces in the rooms, and the size of the base room is 37m2 compared to the base “Premier Room” at the Four Seasons, which is 53.8 m² (580 ft²).
+This lowest-category room at the Four Seasons also features both a fireplace and a balcony.

-Finally, the base “Premier Rooms” at the Four Seasons are great, large with almost all of the mod cons of the other rooms in this hotel.
-The standard rooms at the Fairmont face backwards, towards the car park rather than over the pool and the slopes.
-While they remain luxury rooms, they are nothing special and if you are a luxury traveller, you may be disappointed by what you get.
+Finally, the base “Premier Rooms” at the Four Seasons are great, large, with almost all of the mod cons of the other rooms in this hotel.
+The standard rooms at the Fairmont face backward, towards the car park rather than over the pool and the slopes.
+While they remain luxury rooms, they are nothing special, and if you are a luxury traveler, you may be disappointed by what you get.

 Best For In Room Amenities

-The Fairmont offers small 40 mL bottles of Le Labo Rose 31 bath amenities which is standard for the Fairmont brand and there is no shelf in the shower for storing them.
-These amenities smell nice but are not my favourites.
-The Four Seasons offers 50 mL sized bottles of L’Occitane products which is one of my favourite amenity brands.
-You get more and they smell nicer at the Four Seasons.
+The Fairmont offers small 40 mL bottles of Le Labo Rose 31 bath amenities, which is standard for the Fairmont brand, and there is no shelf in the shower for storing them.
+These amenities smell nice but are not my favorites.
+The Four Seasons offers 50 mL sized bottles of L’Occitane products, one of my favorite amenity brands.
+You get more, and they smell nicer at the Four Seasons.